✓ Updated May 2026

 BART (Bay Area Rapid Transit)

-BART is the regional rail system connecting San Francisco to the East Bay, Peninsula, and Oakland International Airport.
-It's efficient for longer distances, especially if you're traveling between downtown San Francisco and the airport or crossing the bay.
+BART is the regional rail system connecting San Francisco to the East Bay, Peninsula, and both San Francisco International (SFO) and Oakland International (OAK) airports.
+It's excellent for longer distances or airport transfers.

 Ride-Sharing Services (Uber/Lyft)